10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA, TM, BRK.A)

 Cryptos saw an overnight boost.
 Dash — which has become somewhat of an alternate-transactions platform in Venezuela — spiked more than 20% overnight before paring its gains.

-The stock market’s record-breaking run is masking a dangerous trend brewing under the surface.
-The rally into record territory has occurred without participation from some key tech stocks that had propel the market high, Morgan Stanley says.
+The stock market’s record-breaking run is masking a dangerous trend.
+The rally into record territory has occurred without participation from some key tech stocks that had propelled the market high, Morgan Stanley says.

 Earnings reports keep coming.
 Best Buy and Tiffany report ahead of the opening bell.